A guide to tropical modifications: Structural theorems about tropical modification

 \subsection{Proof of the tropical Weil theorem}

-We carry on with a proof of the tropical Weil theorem.
-Given two tropical meromorphic functions $f,g$ on a tropical curve $C$ we want to define the map $C\to\TT^2, x\to (f(x),g(x))$ and then use tropical Menelaus theorem (cf. Example~\ref{ex_weil}).
+We now prove the tropical Weil theorem.
+Given two tropical meromorphic functions \(f,g\) on a tropical curve \(C\), we would like to define the map

+and then apply the tropical Menelaus theorem; cf. Example~\ref{ex_weil}.
 Here we have to use tropical modification, because {\it a priori}, the image of tropical curve under the map $(f,g):C\to\TT^2$ with $f,g$ tropical meromorphic functions, is {\bf not} a plane tropical curve: balancing condition is not satisfied near zeroes and poles of $f$ and $g$, we need to add legs there.
 Formally, we have to consider a modification $C'$ of $C$, and then extend $f,g$ on it.
 Then, if the roots and poles of $f,g$ will be only at $1$-valent vertices, then the image of the map $C'\to \TT^2$ will be a planar tropical curve.

 \begin{definition} We call a triple $(C,f,g)$ of a tropical curve $C$ and two meromorphic function $f,g:C\to \TT P^1$ on it {\it admissible} if all the zeroes and poles of $f,g$ are located at different one-valent vertices of $C$. \end{definition}